 The other barista was oblivious to the gossip but perked up in shock that someone could mistake an arabica for anything else.

-Why, even a baby can tell the difference, she said at the cashier seemingly to Lyn and to Bill like a secret that everyone was in except Bill, before she smiled and handed him his morning coffee.
+Why, even a baby can tell the difference, she said at the cashier seemingly to Tina and to Bill like a secret that everyone was in except Bill, before she smiled and handed him his morning coffee.

 None of that worked, and he started to laugh.